Bromborough Rake railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone and a booking office.
 There are departure and arrival screens, on the platform, for passenger information.
 Each of the two platforms has sheltered seating.
 There is no car park at the station, though there is a drop-off point.
 There is secure cycle parking for 20 cycles.
 Access to the station booking office is straightforward.
 Access to both platforms is by ramp, allowing easy access for passengers with wheelchairs or prams.

 Services

-As of 22 August 2022, trains operate every 30 minutes between Liverpool and Ellesmere Port.
-Trains operating between Liverpool and Chester no longer call at Bromborough Rake to improve the punctuality of services on the Chester line.
-Any passengers travelling between Bromborough Rake and Chester now need to change at Hooton.
+As of 27 December 2023, trains operate every 30 minutes between Liverpool and Ellesmere Port, and every 15 minutes between Liverpool and Chester.

-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains travel towards Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are provided by Merseyrail's fleet of Class 777 EMUs.